 I love using the white Posca paint pens on dark backgrounds because it’s opaque and the ink flows perfectly and smoothly.
 That’s why when I paint with them, I also enjoy looking at the trace the pen is leaving.

-I love this quirky small joys while using my art supplies.
+I love these quirky small joys while using my art supplies.
 It somehow adds to the beauty of making art in your art journal.

-When it comes to paintbrushes, don’t worry about it too much.
-You can start with student grade brushes until you learn some techniques and different purposes the brushes have.
+When it comes to paintbrushes, don’t worry about them too much.
+You can start with student-grade brushes until you learn some techniques and different purposes the brushes have.

 This way, you’ll save your money, but also your nerves and frustration.
 Imagine buying an expensive brush only to ruin it by experimenting with different supplies and techniques.

 Just to be on the safe side, use affordable brushes for now.
 Later, when you develop your skills and style, you’ll have more confidence in investing in new brushes.

 However, I’d still recommend an awesome type of brush called the water brush.

 This one is so amazing because it already has its own water container so you don’t have to use glasses or mugs of water.